coderaiser/putout/packages/test/README.md

 UPDATE=1 tape test/*.js
 ```

-When you need to overide extension use `UPDATE_EXTENSION`, for example `UPDATE_EXTENSION=abc` will create files with extension 'abc'.
+When you need to override extension use `UPDATE_EXTENSION`, for example `UPDATE_EXTENSION=abc` will create files with extension 'abc'.

 ## Plugins API